jamesstanier/ThreeDSoundEngine/README.md

 Unlike many binaural systems that work only over headphones, this engine is designed to be **effective over both headphones *and* loudspeakers** — giving a convincing sense of direction and height in a standard stereo setup.

+Headphone demo available on YouTube [here](https://youtu.be/a941QokUL3I).
+Loudspeaker demo available on YouTube [here](https://youtu.be/1aBVKUXOofg).

 ---

 ## ✨ Key Features